DayaKaramiteva/MultiplyTask/README.md

 - `kubectl apply -f` is looking into the yaml (some configurations are located there) file and doing the deployment

-- `kubectl expose` Create a Service object that exposes the deployment
+- `kubectl expose` creates a Service object that exposes the deployment

 Two different multiplying implementations are available and can be used by different urls:

-Before stepping into the requestswe should create a port forwarding between a dedicated port on our localhost(LOCAL_PORT_CHOICE) and the dedicated port on the pod(the containerPort specified in the multitask.yaml in our case 8080).
+Before stepping into the requests we should create a port forwarding between a dedicated port on our localhost(LOCAL_PORT_CHOICE) and the dedicated port on the pod(the containerPort specified in the multitask.yaml - in our case 8080).

 This can be done by these commands: